fantastic001/blog/_posts/2018-01-16-algorithm-analysis-in-fp.markdown

 ==================

-Firt let's start by simple things.
+First let's start by simple things.
 List comprehension is a way to define new list in terms of existing one.
 It is similar to what you can see in math.
 For example the following list:

 	l = [x^2 | x <- [1..10]]